JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: I need to explore options for applying these techniques to real world situations.
 I know I will have issues making these concepts stick until I can apply them in a meaningful way.

+### Day 6: April 21, 2021

+**Today's Progress**: Today I covered a lot more in regard to objects by adding methods and learning the use of "this" to access properties.

+- carWithDrive.html
+- eightBall.js
+- eightBall.html
+- crackTheCode.js
+- crackTheCode.html

+**Thoughts**: The final example, crackTheCode, felt more like object oriented programming and it feels great to be getting started down this path.
+I'm happier with today's progress and looking forward to moving forward.